 At the beginning of our relationship with EOSC, we requested computing capacity to develop a new research interface for OpenBioMaps.
 We thought that some servers with a prepared research toolkit and connectivity to OBM databases would be a good way to start research support.
 In addition, we planned to integrate some EOSC research tools into the OBM toolkit.
 After a year of development, we were finally able to show a slightly different result, mostly due to our experience using EOSC services.

-On the one hand, we have improved the installation process for the release of the OpenBioMaps Docker, so that it is now available to anyone to create an OpenBioMaps server with EGI-Infrastructure Manager.
+On the one hand, we have improved the installation process for the release of the OpenBioMaps Docker, so it is now available to anyone to create an OpenBioMaps server instance with EGI-Infrastructure Manager.

 In addition to the development results, I hope that due to our relationship with EOSC, the international visibility of OpenBioMaps will increase slightly.